FaazAbidi/analysis-service/README.md

 - Flower dashboard
 - Redis instance for message broker

-### Option 2: Manual Deployment

-Follow the step-by-step guide at [Render's documentation](https://render.com/docs/deploy-celery) to manually set up the services.

-## Architecture

-- **app.py**: Flask web application that provides a UI for creating tasks
-- **tasks.py**: Contains Celery task definitions
-- **Dockerfile**: Defines the container image for all services
-- **docker-compose.yml**: Orchestrates all containers
-- **Makefile**: Simplifies common Docker operations
-- **render.yaml**: Configuration for deploying to Render

 ## Security Note

 The Flower dashboard provides unrestricted access to your Celery tasks and worker information.
 In a production environment, you should secure it with authentication as described in the [Flower documentation](https://flower.readthedocs.io/en/latest/auth.html).